 - As such, the multi asset fund has a NAV of £650 million

 This figure will rise and fall at the end of each trading day and is then reflected in the stock price of the multi asset fund.
-After all, the best multi asset funds are represented via ETFs – which are listed and traded on public stock exchanges.
+After all, the popular multi asset funds are represented via ETFs – which are listed and traded on public stock exchanges.

-In the vast majority of cases, the best multi asset funds UK will hold a relatively sizable allocation of fixed-income assets.
+In the vast majority of cases, multi asset funds UK will hold a relatively sizable allocation of fixed-income assets.
 This is often a combination of government and corporate-issued bonds – alongside short-term debt securities.

 Either way, by holding a stake in a multi asset fund that holds fixed-income instruments – you will be entitled to your share of dividend payments.

 Once again, this works the same way as a conventional ETF or investment trust, as the size of your payment will be determined by how much capital you have invested in the fund.